datacarpentry/OpenRefine-ecology-lesson/index.md

 >
 > #### Prerequisites
 >
-> This lesson requires a working copy of OpenRefine (also called
+> This lesson requires a working copy of OpenRefine 3.4.1.
-> GoogleRefine).
 > <br>To most effectively use these materials, please make sure to install
 > everything *before* working through this lesson.
 {: .prereq}